I am an Assistant Professor in the Department of Political Science and International Relations at the University of San

 My research seeks to understand the domestic drivers of states' international behavior, with a focus on China and the Asia-Pacific.
-My dissertation develops and tests a theory that explains when and why local leaders in China participate in foreign economic coercion.
+My current book project develops and tests a theory that explains when and why local leaders in China participate in foreign economic coercion.
 My research has been supported by the Chiang Ching-kuo Foundation, the Confucius China Studies Program, and the Center for International Studies at MIT.

 Photo above: Xi'an, Shaanxi